alexboia/CSharp-PocoCommandLineReader/README.md

 I used this [nifty little class](https://github.com/raminrahimzada/cConsole) by @raminrahimzada to provide colored console output when rendering the prompts.

 ## How to use

+No library to install.
+Just copy the source files wherever you need and then do something like this:

 ```csharp
 PocoCommandLineReader<CustomerSummary> reader = new PocoCommandLineReader<CustomerSummary>();